denescsaszar/denescsaszar/README.md

 ## Contact Me

-If you have any questions, suggestions, or just want to say hello, feel free to reach out to me on [LinkedIn](.
+If you have any questions, suggestions, or just want to say hello, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/denescsaszar/).
 I look forward to connecting with you all and sharing my progress!

 `Happy coding! <3`